 Alumni Laboratory

-Our Alumni Laboratory is a bi-weekly gathering of ten of our alumni who were able to do this work while they were incarcerated and continue as lead teaching artists now that they are home.
+Our Alumni Laboratory is a bi-weekly gathering of 20 of our alumni who were able to do this work while they were incarcerated and continue as lead teaching artists now that they are home.
 We created a “Laboratory” because we believe that our work is aligned with the spirit of science, in terms of developing visionary ideas, experimenting, failing, reassessing and trying again.
 This group is our Brain Trust and are paid as experts in the field.
 They meet to play with and scaffold our curricula and ensure the work we do is relevant and appropriate.

 Major Bunton III